W3SRotterdam/GCS/Umbraco7/App_Plugins/W3S_GCS/README.md

 </div>
 ```

-### 4. Add domains to the cultures & hostnames
-The plugin requires the domain names to be configured at the top level (homepage) of the content tree if you wish to search through multiple domains.

 ### 5. Styling
 To add an additional layer of styling please refer to this overview of all classes that are used throughout the plugin.